leivargas/Vargas-SP1/Week2/Week2.md

 1) 	Proposed topic 1: Sentiment Analysis of Product Reviews in Determining the Trustworthiness of an Online Seller

+	Objectives:
+		- To know if a seller is trustworthy or not based on the reviews of the items it is selling
+		- To classify the reviews as positive or negative
+		- To make the consumer aware about the seller

 	http://www.smartinsights.com/social-media-marketing/social-media-listening/managing-online-brand-sentiment/
 	https://www.ijecs.in/issue/v6-i1/20%20ijecs.pdf //